Andy Ogles: Political positions

 In January 2025, Ogles proposed to amend the Twenty-second Amendment to the United States Constitution to allow American presidents who have two non-consecutive presidency terms to seek a third term as president.
 This would allow Donald Trump to seek a third term, but not presidents with consecutive presidency terms such as Barack Obama, George W. Bush, and Bill Clinton.
-Ogles' rationale was that Trump "has proven himself to be the only figure in modern history capable of reversing our nation's decay", so it was "imperative that we provide President Trump with every resource necessary […] we, as legislators and as states, must do everything in our power to support him."
+Ogles' rationale was that Trump "has proven himself to be the only figure in modern history capable of reversing our nation's decay", so it was "imperative that we provide President Trump with every resource necessary ... we, as legislators and as states, must do everything in our power to support him."

+Ogles called for Illinois representative Delia Ramirez to be denaturalized and deported.
+In February 2026, he said the Super Bowl LX halftime show featuring Bad Bunny was "gay pornography", "pure smut", and alleged it contained "explicit displays of gay sexual acts" and lyrics that "openly glorified sodomy" and was "conclusive proof that Puerto Rico should never be a state".
+Ogles supports remigration, which has been characterized as ethnic cleansing achieved through mass deportations.
+At the annual gala of the New York Young Republican Club, Ogles called for the deportation of immigrants who didn't come from "compatible nations" and said immigrants must "worship our God" or "get the hell out."
+In March 2026, Ogles shared praise for his support for remigration on social media from the Providence Society, a group with white supremacist views.